Skageflå Mountain Farm Hiking Trail

 About Skageflå Mountain Farm

-Skageflå is a remote mountain farm overlooking the Seven Sisters in the UNESCO listed Geirangerfjord.
+Skageflå is a remote mountain farm overlooking The Seven Sisters Waterfall in the UNESCO-listed Geirangerfjord.
 It is quite possibly one of the most scenic places you will ever visit.
-This hiking trail travels along Geirangerfjord and back to Geiranger.
-Experience the fjord from up above and gain unique insights into how people have lived in this area for hundreds of years.

-- The only good water source is a running creek at Homlongsetre, so bring plenty of water
+- The only good water source is a running creek at Homlongsætra, so bring plenty of water.

 Where to stay